-60. Failing to fill out the Quarterly Report (QR) form and send it in
+60. Failing to fill out the Quarterly Report (QR) or Semi-Annual (SAR) form and send it in

 - Incomplete QR7

 - Notice requirements for a late or incomplete QR7

 - Restoration of Aid for incomplete or missing QR7

 This system of reporting will end on September 30, 2013.
 The information is maintained here for cases involving issues during the QR reporting time period (over/underissuances).

 Until the Guide can be updated for the restructured reporting system, please use the following links:

 - Semi-Annual Reporting: See our summary for more information.
 ACL 12-25 main instructions; ACIN I-58-13 (SAR Q&A); ACL 13-17 (Updated Information For Semi-Annual Reporting Implementation); ACL 13-74, ACL 13-57, ACL 13-26, and ACL 12-59 (CalFresh SAR Forms).
 Although for CalWORKs, the CalWORKs Emergency Regulations may be instructive for CalFresh until the final CalFresh regulations are approved (click on Regulations Text 1, 2 and 3 for regulations);